TrainDoc-Labs/Convert-PDFtoMD/PRIVACY_POLICY.md

-# Privacy Policy: PDFtoMD
+# Privacy Policy: Convert PDFtoMD
 **Last Updated:** April 27, 2026

 ---

 ### 1. Overview
-PDFtoMD (the "Application") is a desktop utility designed to convert PDF documents into Markdown format.
+Convert PDFtoMD (the "Application") is a desktop utility designed to convert PDF documents into Markdown format.
 Your privacy is our top priority.
 This Privacy Policy explains that we do not collect, store, or share any of your personal data.

 ### 2. No Data Collection
 * **No Personal Information:** The Application does not require an account, name, email address, or any other personal identifiers.